 Also in 2000 a website was created containing the information from the PRDH database.
 The database is organized into three sections.
 The first contains a list of all vital records through 1799.
 Then there is a genealogical dictionary of families from 1621 to 1765.
 This section links individuals through their vital records.

 The final section contains is called the Repertory of Couples and Filial Relations, 1621-1799.
 This section links couples to their children.
 It allows quick linking from generation to generation and lets the user trace ancestors or descendants for two hundred years very quickly.
 All marriages to 1800 are included.

-While it is very expensive to purchase the CD-ROMs ($580 US), subscriptions to the web database are based on the number of pages viewed.
 For more details see the website at http://www.genealogie.umontreal.ca.
 The site is available in both French and English.

 The PRDH is one of the major resources available for early French-Canadian ancestors.
 No researcher can be without the useful information they have created.
 However, like all secondary sources, it should be used as a resource to access the original records, not as a source itself.
 Errors and omissions did occur, but using the PRDH as an index makes locating original records infinitely easier.